Protein dynamics: Regional flexibility: intra-domain multi-residue coupling

 A network of alternative conformations in catalase (Protein Data Bank code: 1gwe) with diverse properties.
 Multiple phenomena define the network: van der Waals interactions (blue dots and line segments) between sidechains, a hydrogen bond (dotted green line) through a partial-occupancy water (brown), coupling through the locally mobile backbone (black), and perhaps electrostatic forces between the Lys (green) and nearby polar residues (blue: Glu, yellow: Asp, purple: Ser).
 This particular network is distal from the active site and is therefore putatively not critical for function.

 Many residues are in close spatial proximity in protein structures.
 This is true for most residues that are contiguous in the primary sequence, but also for many that are distal in sequence yet are brought into contact in the final folded structure.
-Because of this proximity, these residue's energy landscapes become coupled based on various biophysical phenomena such as hydrogen bonds, ionic bonds, and van der Waals interactions (see figure).
+Because of this proximity, these residues' energy landscapes become coupled based on various biophysical phenomena such as hydrogen bonds, ionic bonds, and van der Waals interactions (see figure).

 Transitions between states for such sets of residues therefore become correlated.

 This is perhaps most obvious for surface-exposed loops, which often shift collectively to adopt different conformations in different crystal structures.
 However, coupled conformational heterogeneity is also sometimes evident in secondary structure.
 For example, consecutive residues and residues offset by 4 in the primary sequence often interact in α helices.
 Also, residues offset by 2 in the primary sequence point their sidechains toward the same face of β sheets and are close enough to interact sterically, as are residues on adjacent strands of the same β sheet.
 Some of these conformational changes are induced by post-translational modifications in protein structure, such as phosphorylation and methylation.

 An "ensemble" of 44 crystal structures of hen egg white lysozyme from the Protein Data Bank, showing that different crystallization conditions lead to different conformations for various surface-exposed loops and termini (red arrows).